jamesjh-lee/xor/explain_xor.md

 # XOR
-XOR(Exclusive OR) gate is a digital logic gate that gives a true output when the number of true inputs is odd.
+XOR(Exclusive OR) gate is a digital logic gate that gives a true output when the number of true inputs is odd. (wikipedia)

 | A | B | A XOR B |
 | :-: | :-: | :-: |